fpekal/Schedule_lib/README.md

 ## How to use
 The library gives us two functions.
 Both constructs an object and stores it in a container.
 These functions are named `Schedule::make_delay()` and `Schedule::make_repeating()`.
-Each returns a lvalue reference to the constructed object.
+Each returns an lvalue reference to the constructed object.
 Then, using methods, we can configure these objects.

 There are two methods: `time()` and `call()`.
 `time()` sets interval or delay after which function will be called.